 And why they are the better executives

-Inspiration instead of motivation: Recently, the WU Executive Academy was privileged to welcome Jan Mühlfeit, global strategist, coach, bestselling author and former Chairman Europe of Microsoft, on the occasion of an MBA Alumni Lounge.
+Inspiration instead of motivation: Recently, the WU Executive Academy was privileged to welcome Jan Mühlfeit, global strategist, coach, bestselling author and former Chairman of Microsoft Europe, on the occasion of an MBA Alumni Lounge.
 In his keynote speech, he gave an inspiring analysis of the future of leadership and explained why “positive leaders” are the better executives.

 Many MBA students and alumni have turned out to attend the WU Executive Academy's MBA Alumni Lounge and listen to a particularly inspiring speaker: Jan Mühlfeit.
 A Czech national, he spent 22 years working for Microsoft; in 2000, he became Chairman Europe, assuming responsibility for the technology company's business operations in Europe.
 Moreover, he is the author of the book “The Positive Leader”.
 His charming personality, entertaining anecdotes and inspiring food for thought regarding transformation and leadership are guaranteed to rivet the current and former MBA students gathered at the WU Executive Academy.
 Today, Jan Mühlfeit, who used to work with Bill Gates for many years, not only coaches top athletes, YouTubers and beauty queens, but, being a much-sought-after global strategist, also advocates the philosophy of “positive leadership” in many countries.
 He has even written a bestseller about it: “The Positive Leader” outlines how executives can unlock their own potential as well as that of their employees.